node-js-libs/node.io/docs/api.md

 _Default: passes through input_

-Takes one line / row of input to use or transform.
-To emit a result, call this.emit(result)
+Takes some input to use or transform.

     run: function(line) {
         this.emit(line.length);